rombolshak/RMB_Bcast/README.md

 It was tested only on Regatta machine.
 Results may vary on BlueGene architectures

-Typical compareness of RMB and MPI realizations looks like here (left is length of data array and bottom is time to broadcast it 1000 times):
+Typical comparison of RMB and MPI realizations looks like here (left is length of data array and bottom is time to broadcast it 1000 times):

 ![compare of realizations](https://docs.google.com/spreadsheet/oimg?key=0AoMv6fev4a2AdEVGZVROMTBkTEZFbUM5Rl9UcTdOSkE&oid=14&zx=e230ssmrywax)